 Application Guide

-The American Lung Associations used the e-grantmaking website, ProposalCentral, to process all awards and grants applications.
+The American Lung Associations uses the e-grantmaking website, ProposalCentral, to process all Awards and Grant applications.
 Please access this website at: https://ProposalCentral.altum.com.

 For questions about the electronic application process, e-mail: pcsupport@altum.com